mass1ve-err0r/Tweakly/README.md

   This will ensure that each token will automatically be revoked.
 You will have to issue new tokens for each of your users.
 - **_I want to include XY repository for my variant of Tweakly !_**
 	- Easy, just add another `PackageManager`-object and add the according fields to the return JSON.
+- **_Y no app-factory pattern ???_**
+	- because this just isn't that big of a Flask-app lmao.
+Circular imports are dodged by importing in order.

 ## Return JSON Format
 Example JSON for Gesto: